 There is no justice in the laws of nature, no term for fairness in the equations of motion.
 The Universe is neither evil, nor good, it simply does not care.
 The stars don’t care, or the Sun, or the sky.
 But they don’t have to!
 WE care!
 There IS light in the world, and it is US!

 Civilisation in all its facets represents a fragile miracle, a flickering glow of light in eternal darkness, whose defense and advancement is the ultimate moral imperative.
 The courage, ingenuity and constant striving for mastery of nature over thousands of generations of our ancestors form the basis of our unprecedented prosperity on a historical and evolutionary scale.
 It is our responsibility to become part of this noble tradition and to do everything in our power to ensure the long-term flourishing of our species and all sentient life.
 The key to this is science and rationality.

 Based on this motivation, I am committed to the ideas of Evolutionary Humanism in the tradition of UNESCO founder Julian Huxley and the values of Effective Altruism.
 In my student days, this resulted in the founding of the Humanist University Group of Berlin and Effective Altruism Berlin.
 Since 2019, I have been coordinating all university groups of the evolutionary humanist Giordano-Bruno-Foundation in German-speaking countries.
 In 2020, I published a short book on the challenges of rational debate and the value of freedom of speech, and in 2021 I organized an essay competition on the importance of rationality in contemporary discourse.
-In addition, as chair of the Federal Working Group of Humanist Students, I am co-founder of the Bertha von Suttner-Studienwerk, which was created in 2021 and will provide financial and non-material scholarships for humanist students and doctoral students from the winter semester of 2021/22 onward.
+In addition, as chair of the Federal Working Group of Humanist Students, I am co-founder of the Bertha von Suttner-Studienwerk, which was created in 2021 and provides financial and non-material scholarships for humanist students and doctoral students since the winter semester of 2021/22.